gesistsa/oolong/README.md

 ### Example: Validating AFINN using the gold standard

 A locked oolong test can be converted into a quanteda-compatible corpus for further analysis.
-The corpus contains two `docvars`, 'answer'.
+The corpus contains two `docvars`, ‘answer’.

 ``` r
 oolong_test$turn_gold()